ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 The above data for India and Nigeria is from Table 4 in [Aaron-et-al-2017]_.
-The numbers for Ethiopia were chosen so that (i) the mean of existing wheat flour fortification coverage is close to 0, based on the `GFDx Ethiopia Fortification Dashboard`_, (ii) the percentage of people eating wheat flour is 28%, based on [Ethiopian-Federal-Ministry-of-Health-2011]_, (iii) between 53% and 55% of the wheat flour is fortifiable, based data from [Ethiopian-Federal-Ministry-of-Health-2011]_ and the `GFDx Ethiopia Fortification Dashboard`_, and (iv) the 95% confidence intervals for :math:`b` and :math:`c` have a width of 10% (chosen arbitrarily).
+The numbers for Ethiopia were chosen so that (i) the mean of existing wheat flour fortification coverage is close to 0, based on [GFDx-Ethiopia-Fortification-Dashboard]_, (ii) the percentage of people eating wheat flour is 28%, based on [Ethiopian-Federal-Ministry-of-Health-2011]_, (iii) between 53% and 55% of the wheat flour is fortifiable, based data from [Ethiopian-Federal-Ministry-of-Health-2011]_ and [GFDx-Ethiopia-Fortification-Dashboard]_, and (iv) the 95% confidence intervals for :math:`b` and :math:`c` have a width of 10% (chosen arbitrarily).

-.. _GFDx Ethiopia Fortification Dashboard: https://tinyurl.com/rdm4wza

 Marginal distributions of :math:`a`, :math:`b`, and :math:`c`
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''